The Polar Express™ Frequently Asked Questions (FAQ)

 Is it true that tickets for The Polar Express™ sell quickly?

-Yes, it's true, much to our amazement.
-During the past several years, tickets have effectively sold out in under 10 minutes, in spite of the Museum adding more trains and capacity every year.
+Yes, it's true.
+During the past several years, coach tickets have effectively sold out in under 10 minutes, in spite of the Museum adding more trains and capacity every year.

 What do I need to do to guarantee that I get tickets?

-The Polar Express™ at the Monticello Railway Museum is a highly popular event.
-Though each season's trains offer several thousand seats, we find that there may be eight or more would-be customers vying for each seat on the train.
+The Polar Express™ at the Monticello Railway Museum is an overwhelmingly popular event.
+Though each season's trains offer thousands of seats, many would-be customers may be vying for each seat.

 We're elated that our event is so popular, but we're sorry that we don't have the volunteer staff to satisfy the desires of everyone who would like to ride our holiday trains.

 OK, I understand that.
 What can I do to improve my chances of obtaining tickets?

 First, be ready at the moment tickets go on sale.
-A delay of even a few minutes may impact your chances of success.
+A delay of even a minute may reduce your chances of success.

-- Be sure your Internet connection is up and running well before them moment that tickets go on sale.
+- Be sure your Internet connection is up and running well before the moment that tickets go on sale.

 - Have your credit or debit card ready, and be sure its available balance is sufficient to cover your order.

-- Plan out your preferred date and time (as well as one or two backup train dates/times) and number of tickets ahead of time, and have them ready before ticket sales start.
-This way, you're not wasting precious minutes choosing, while other buyers are a step ahead of you and are completing their orders.
+- Plan out your preferred date and time (as well as one or two backup dates/times), class of service, and number of tickets in advance, and have that information ready before ticket sales start.
+This way, you're not wasting precious time deciding on options while other buyers are a step ahead of you and are completing their orders.

 I didn't get tickets!
 My children are going to be tremendously upset.
 What am I going to tell them?

 We're sorry that not all the families who want to attend The Polar Express™ will be able to get tickets to our event.